gajanan-choudhary/gajanan-choudhary.github.io/_posts/2020-05-18-masters-in-US-with-3-year-degree.md

 University Grants Commission (UGC)</a> and offers 1-year degrees such as a post-graduate diploma (PGD) (or a two-year master's course if you are feeling adventurous), enroll yourself in it, and complete it.
-You can (and **should**) apply for admissions while you are still a student, but you are still going to need to **complete that degree before you begin your master's in the US**.
+You can (and **should**) apply for admissions to US universities while you are still a student enrolled in a distance learning course in India, but you must still **complete that degree before you begin your master's in the US**.
 The UGC accreditation is absolutely critical here.
 Getting a PGD from a non-accredited institute, no matter how famous or well-respected, does not count toward the 4-year degree requirement.
 One example of an Indian university with 1-year PGDs is <a href="http://www.ignou.ac.in/" target="_blank">Indira Gandhi National Open University (IGNOU)</a>.
-There are others you can find if you search around online.
+There are <a href="https://www.ugc.ac.in/deb/" target="_blank">others you can find</a> if you search around online.

 The reason this might turn out to be the least painful option for you -- particularly going the IGNOU route since it is distance-learning --